 Small group communication refers to the intercommunication among a small number of people who communicate regularly to achieve a shared goal.
 It is also known as a small group discussion or team interaction.
 Small group communication is essential for group learning.
-The five components of small group communication are Goals, Members, Interaction, Interdependence, and Working.
+The vital features of group communication are Goals, Members, Interaction, Interdependence, and Working.
 These elements are inevitable to conduct small group communication.
 The members are the primary elements of the group communication who form the small group to achieve a common goal.
 For example, a small group of students communicates regularly to complete group assignments.

-Types of Small Group Communication
+Examples of Small Group Communication

 Advantages and Disadvantages of Small Group Communication